Skip to content

 Transportation

-Local Transportation: Subways, Buses, Taxis
+Local Transport: Subways, Buses, Taxis

 Japan’s efficient public transportation system makes it easy to get around cities.
 Subway fares in major cities like Tokyo and Osaka start at around ¥200 per ride.
 Day passes are available for unlimited travel, costing approximately ¥1600 for adults.
+Visit Tokyo Metro’s site for pass options.

-Buses are another affordable option, with fares starting at ¥100.
-Taxis, while convenient, are more expensive.
-Base fares start at around ¥500, with additional charges per kilometer.
+Base fares start at ¥500–¥800, with additional charges per kilometer.
 Taxis are best used for short distances or when public transport is not an option.

 Long-Distance Travel: Shinkansen and Regional Trains